TheTecj/Portfolio/content/en/post/project-1.md

 *Oportunity*: Investment quality rating, negaotiation values and KPIs estimated accoirding to geographic location

+You can check a demo of this dashboard in this [URL](https://thetecj-realestatedashboard-main-ktz5fv.streamlit.app/)

 **About the dataset**

  *At the moment this tool uses a manually filled csv file where an interested investor can enter properties and get calculated KPIs, however, I am working in a Web Scraper to include a greater volume of data automatically so I can test the robustness and usefulness of the program in a greater scale*